rfo909/CFT/CONTRIBUTING.md

 ## Thanks for showing an interest in this software

-CFT has now mostly reached the level I imagined it would when I started the project.
+As of mid July 2020, CFT has now mostly reached the level I imagined it would when I started the project.
 I use it all the time myself.

-Though one can always think of huge numbers of things to integrate, the key for me is to treat CFT as somewhat of a toy language.
-Creating script files with much more than 10-20 functions just gets messy, as there is no type system, nor should there be one.
-Also there is no way of creating classes, which is also by design, in order to keep code and interpreter simple.
+Although one can always add stuff, the key for me is to add only things that truly expand the functionality, in the broadest possible sense.

-I'd like a discussion on improvements that give powerful features managed with small pieces of code.
+I'd like a discussion on such additions.

 ## Ideas under consideration

-Below are some ideas I have been considering for a while, without having concluded, and without having found an elegant way of implementation.
-Many also "suffer" under the "programmers disease" of potentially being clever and smart, but without fulfilling some actual need .... :-)
+Below are some ideas I have been considering for a while, without having concluded, or without having found an elegant way of implementation.

+Many suffer under the "programmers disease" of potentially being clever and smart, but without fulfilling some actual need, but they may inspire useful ideas.

 #### - Parse tools